Parameters

 When this parameter is empty, this policy allow access from workloads running on all cluster nodes (including nodes of other clusters in the same cluster mesh) to workloads.

-This ensures that — for example — an ingress controller which is running in host-network mode can access workloads that are exposed through an Ingress
+This ensures that — for example — an ingress controller which is running in host-network mode can access workloads that are exposed through an Ingress.

-When the parameter isn’t empty, the component uses the contents as the value for matchLabels
+When the parameter isn’t empty, the component uses the contents as the value for matchLabels in a fromNodes entry in the CiliumNetworkPolicy.

 This restricts access to workloads to the host network on nodes matching the provided label selector(s).

-See the Cilium documentation for details on the fromNodes
+See the Cilium documentation for details on the fromNodes policy mechanism.

 When setting a value for this parameter, you must ensure that you’re using Cilium 1.16 or newer and that the Helm value nodeSelectorLabels=true is set for your Cilium installation.